English language tests: IELTS, Cambridge ESOL, TOEFL & Pearson PTE Academic

-1. There is a wealth of information and strategy guides available for the Cambridge English, IELTS and TEOFL tests, all of which are well-established tests with plenty of published material and help available.
+1. There is a wealth of information and strategy guides available for the IELTS, TEOFL, Cambridge English and Pearson PTE Academic tests, all of which are well-established tests with plenty of published material and help available.
 The first thing you should do is check the respective websites for more details information about what you need to do.

 2. Make sure you do some practice tests – these are available through the companies’ websites – to give you a sound introduction into the format and expectations of the tests.

 3. If you decide to get a tutor or pay for a class, make sure to look for a teacher with a DELTA qualification (Diploma in Teaching English to Speakers of Other Languages).

 4. When preparing for any language exam, make sure to really put in the work.
 Enjoy immersing yourself in the language by listening to the radio, watching English TV programmes, reading books and talking to people in English – that way you’ll be able to take control of the situation.